F5CodeGuru/asm342/_build/html/_sources/module3/lab2/lab2.rst.txt

 This task demonstrates how to filter on the policy named ansible1 and display only the id value.

-Just like any Rest client, Postman can send parameters to the server so that the output is a customized response or a subset of the Json data.
+Just like any Rest client, Postman can send parameters to the server so that the output is a customized response or a subset of the JSON data.
-This task is much like the Module 2 Lab 3  task, Server-side json filtering using uri parameters.
+This task is much like the Module 2 Lab 3  task, Server-side JSON filtering using uri parameters.

-Click on the request
+Click on the request:

 |